Thanthai Periyar Government Institute of Technology: Department of Mechanical Engineering

 Department Of Mechanical Engineering has been established in the year 1990.
 A separate block for Mechanical Engineering has been functioning since 2006.
 The department has 13 sanctioned posts of faculties (1 Professor, 3 Assistant Professors & 9 Lecturers).
-Several students of this department have got university ranks.

 As a part of promoting technical and research activities, the department organizes various Seminars, Guest Lectures Workshops and Conferences.
-The department has well-equipped laboratories and faculty members.
 The Department offers consultancy works in CNC machines and rapid prototyping.

-The Department of Mechanical Engineering has evolved with comprehensive learning approaches other than lecture classes in an integrated manner through Lab Sessions, Assignments, Periodic Tests, Seminars, Industrial Training, effective Industrial Visits, Paper Presentations and Projects.

 Department of Electronics and Communications Engineering

 The Department of electronics and communication was established in the year 1990.
 The department has been accredited by NBA.
 Several students of this department have got university ranks.
-Supported by a crew of staff members, the department stands green with the day-to-day developments in its infrastructural as well as laboratory facilities.
 The department has 13 sanctioned posts of faculties (1 Professor, 4 Associate Professors & 1 Assistant Professors).

 As a part of promoting technical and research activities, the department periodically organizes various Seminars, Guest Lectures Workshops and Conferences.
 The department has equipped laboratories and faculty members.

 Department of Civil Engineering

 The department of Civil Engineering was established in the year 1990 having "Eco-Friendly Structures" as its theme area and offers B.E.
 Civil Engineering Programme.
 From 1990-91, four batches of Students passed out.
 The course was restarted with effect from 2004-05.
 The department has 13 sanctioned posts of faculties (1 Professor, 3 Assistant Professors & 9 Lecturers).
 In addition to the Undergraduate Programme, the Department is also offering consultancy and testing services in various Civil Engineering Fields like Structural Engineering, Geotechnical Engineering, Environmental Engineering, Surveying, Water Resources Engineering, etc... using equipments and software for Government, Public and Private Sectors.

 The Department occupied separate RCC building of an area 2433sq.m, constructed in 2008 and also having AC Sheet roofing structural lab of an area 400sq.m.
 As a part of promoting technical and research activities, the department periodically organizes various Seminars, Guest Lectures Workshops and Conferences.
 The department has equipped laboratories and faculty members.